medusajs/medusa/docs/content/advanced/backend/scheduled-jobs/create.md

 Where `publish-products` is the unique name you provided to the scheduled job.

-Once it is time to run your scheduled job based on the scheduled job expression pattern, the scheduled job will run and you can see it logged on your Medusa server.
+Once it is time to run your scheduled job based on the scheduled job expression pattern, the scheduled job will run and you can see it logged on your Medusa backend.

 For example, the above scheduled job will run at 12 AM and, when it runs, you can see the following logged on your Medusa server: